Melatonin: Animals and Humans

 located in the center of the brain but outside the blood–brain barrier.
 Light/dark information reaches the suprachiasmatic nuclei from retinal photosensitive ganglion cells of the eyes rather than the melatonin signal (as was once postulated).
 Known as "the hormone of darkness", the onset of melatonin at dusk promotes activity in nocturnal (night-active) animals and sleep in diurnal ones including humans.

 In humans, ~30 μg of melatonin is produced daily and 80% of the total amount is produced in the night (W).
 The plasma maximum concentration of melatonin at night are 80–120 pg/mL and the concentrations during the day are between 10–20 pg/mL.

 Many animals and humans use the variation in duration of melatonin production each day as a seasonal clock.
 In animals including humans, the profile of melatonin synthesis and secretion is affected by the variable duration of night in summer as compared to winter.
 The change in duration of secretion thus serves as a biological signal for the organization of daylength-dependent (photoperiodic) seasonal functions such as reproduction, behavior, coat growth, and camouflage coloring in seasonal animals.
 In seasonal breeders that do not have long gestation periods and that mate during longer daylight hours, the melatonin signal controls the seasonal variation in their sexual physiology, and similar physiological effects can be induced by exogenous melatonin in animals including mynah birds and hamsters.
 Melatonin can suppress libido by inhibiting secretion of luteinizing hormone and follicle-stimulating hormone from the anterior pituitary gland, especially in mammals that have a breeding season when daylight hours are long.
 The reproduction of long-day breeders is repressed by melatonin and the reproduction of short-day breeders is stimulated by melatonin.
 In sheep, melatonin administration has also shown antioxidant and immune-modulatory regime in prenatally stressed offspring helping them survive the crucial first days of their lives.

-During the night, melatonin regulates leptin, lowering its levels.

 Cetaceans have lost all the genes for melatonin synthesis as well as those for melatonin receptors.
 This is thought to be related to their unihemispheric sleep pattern (one brain hemisphere at a time).
 Similar trends have been found in sirenians.